Skip to content

 You can download the Bank Marketing Dataset from kaggle.

 The Bank tracks customer term deposits along with their attributes in their systems.
-The dataset has 10 categorical features including Age, Marital Status, Job, Loan, Education, term deposit etc..
-There are 12 distinct job categories and 3 distinct martial status categories.
+The dataset has 10 categorical features including Age, Marital Status, Job, Loan, Education, term deposit etc. There are 12 distinct job categories and 3 distinct marital status categories.

 • What factors best predict campaign success?